-- 1. Record the date of the first/earliest surgery if Surgery of Primary Site, Scope of Regional Lymph Node Surgery, or Surgical Procedure of Other Site was recorded as part of the first course of therapy - 2.
+- 1. Record the date of the first/earliest surgery if Surgery of Primary Site, Sentinel Lymph Node Biopsy, Scope of Regional Lymph Node Surgery (excluding cases coded to 1), or Surgical Procedure of Other Site was recorded as part of the first course of therapy - 2.
 Surgery date should be the same as the Date Therapy Initiated when surgery is the only treatment administered - 3.
-Transmit date fields in the year, month, day format (YYYYMMDD) - 4.
+Transmit date data items in the year, month, day format (YYYYMMDD) - 4.
 Record the polypectomy date as the date of first surgical procedure when a surgical procedure to remove polyps is performed without removing the entire tumor, and a subsequent surgery is performed. - a.
 When reportable tumor is found in the specimen, polypectomies are surgery for the purposes of cancer registry data collection regardless of whether or not there is residual tumor after the polypectomy